pdl/Articulate/Design.md

 ### Versioning

-Can this be done with a component?
+Can this be done with a augmentation?

+There's currently no incoming equivalent to an augmentation - hook or coercion.

 ### Content locking